teremterem/MiniAgents/README.md

 ---

 MiniAgents is a Python framework for building agent-based systems.
 It provides a simple and intuitive way to define agents and their interactions.

 MiniAgents is a Python framework designed to facilitate the creation and management of agents that interact with language models (LLMs) and other services.
 It provides a structured way to define, call, and manage agents, making it easier to build complex systems that rely on asynchronous interactions and streaming data.

+An asynchronous framework for building LLM-based multi-agent systems in Python, with a focus on immutable messages and token streaming.

 ## Features